derdilla/personal-website/content/blog/size-aosp16.md

 ## Quick facts

-- There are over <b>250 million</b> source code lines contributing to android.
+- There are over <b>250 million</b> source code lines contributing to Android
-- Roughly <b>92 million</b> lines of code run on the average device.
+- Roughly <b>92 million</b> lines of code run on the average device
-- <b>83 million</b> lines of comments and documentation tell the developers what the code does.- <b>8.8%</b> lines are empty.
+- <b>83 million</b> lines of comments and documentation tell the developers what the code does
+- <b>8.8%</b> of lines are empty

 ## Doughnut chart